BruntonUWBio/FaceMapper/README.md

  - Increased file types supported
 ### Command line arguments
 - "th %threshold_value" will show all faces with a greater confidence than the specified threshold value
+- '-s' will save output to a separate folder called 'detected' if that folder exists (currently only functioning if crop is selected)